figuren-theater/gatherpress-statistics/README.md

 4. Stores results as WordPress transients (default 12-hour expiration, customizable via filter)
 5. Frontend blocks retrieve cached values (0.001 seconds)

-## Installation
+== Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/gatherpress-statistics` directory, ~~or install the plugin through the WordPress plugins screen directly.~~
+1. Upload the plugin files to the `/wp-content/plugins/gatherpress-statistics` directory
 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. Ensure GatherPress plugin is installed and activated
 4. Add the "GatherPress Statistics" block to any post or page